Dog biking / Bikejoring

 - Be alert and anticipate: “one eye always observes the environment, the other the dog.”

-- Give your dog opportunities to relieve itself before biking and with permission also during the ride.
+- Give your dog opportunities to relieve itself before biking and also during the ride with permission.
 This is part of anticipation.
-Most sudden stop situations are related to the dog stopping to relieve itself.
+Most sudden stop situations relate to the dog stopping to relieve itself.
 Frequent permitted stops reduce sudden situations.

 - Notify other travelers in time about passing.
-Especially when passing dog owners, it's good to always shout that another dog is coming along with the bike, and give them time to move aside.
+Especially when passing dog owners, it's good to always shout that another dog is coming besides the bike, and give them time to move aside.
 Even a well-behaved dog running past can provoke the dogs being passed.

-- Always tell your dog what is happening (turns, stops, etc.) The dog learns to listen and the ride becomes smoother with practice.
+- Always tell your dog what is happening (turns, stops, etc.) The dog learns to listen and riding becomes smoother with practice.

-- Start using direction and speed change commands also on everyday walks and runs: that way they strengthen unnoticed.
+- Start using direction and speed change commands also on everyday walks and runs: this way they strengthen unnoticed.

-- Choose routes where your dog will have as little contact as possible with asphalt or other very hard and rough surfaces.
+- Choose routes where your dog has as little contact as possible with asphalt or other very hard and rough surfaces.

 - Don't bikejor with your dog when the weather is too warm or humidity is high.